m-lab/mlab-notebooks/monthlystats/README.md

 # M-Lab Monthly Stats — tutorial notebooks

 A four-notebook tutorial on the [M-Lab](https://www.measurementlab.net/) Monthly Stats datasets.
-Designed for a ~2 hour session: from "what are these numbers" to "here is my country's story".
-Works for researchers, regulators, students, and anyone new to the data — no statistics background assumed.
+Designed for an interactive session: from "what are these numbers" to "here is my country's story".

-The whole tutorial can run in the browser via [MyBinder](https://mybinder.org/) — click a link to launch.
+The whole tutorial can run in the browser via [MyBinder](https://mybinder.org/) — click a link in the table below to launch each notebook.

-Presenting? [talk-slides.md](talk-slides.md) is a Marp slideshow (~5–10 min overview) you can present before the hands-on session.
+[Overview Slides](slides/index.pdf) is a slideshow (~5–10 min overview) of the data used in these notebooks

 | Notebook | Question it answers | Binder |
 |----------|--------------------|--------|